JacobByrdal/minecraft-skript-scripts/README.md

 - **Purpose**: add lightweight custom items, enchantments, boss-related mechanics and small quality-of-life features without heavy plugin overhead.
 - **Status**: actively developed by me (personal project).
 Use at own risk and test on a staging server first.
+- **Origin**: started as a small project to learn Java for university coursework.

 **Compatibility**